DJFreer92/Extended-Clipboard-Desktop-App/README.md

 - Port conflicts: Vite defaults to 5174.
 Stop other processes or change the port in `package.json` → `dev:renderer`.
 - Background monitoring not working: ensure the app reached `whenReady` and no errors appear in the main process logs.
 The renderer should report background active and avoid its own poller.
 - Clipboard access: Electron APIs are used via preload; web clipboard fallbacks require a secure context and may be restricted by the OS.

+## Packaging notes

+Runtime sets the app name and window/Dock icon.
+For installer-level icons and metadata, add a packager configuration (e.g., electron-builder) with platform icon assets (`.icns`/`.ico`).

 ## Contributing